-This certificate will require students to participate in Structured Work Placement (SWP) and this may involve attending an industry related work site out of normal hours and out of hours' college events.
+Students must complete the SIT20316 Certificate II in Hospitality before transitioning to the SIT30516 Certificate III in Events.
+Students will be required to participate in 40 hours of Structured Work Placement (SWP) and this will involve attending events during school time and out of hours' college events.
 Split shifts may be required as part of this SWP.
 Students are rostered into The Unity Co-Op to contribute to the SWP.
-Failure to do rostered time in the Unity Co-Op will require the student to find their own hospitality industry workplace to complete the required hours.
-Failure to meet SWP hours may result in non-completion of units of competency.
+Failure to meet SWP hours will result in non-completion of units of competency.
 Students who have completed a Certificate I in Hospitality will be able to credit transfer any units of competency already completed.